ganbuan/CyberNotebook/README.md

 + HTTP/3 - built on HTTP/2 but uses QUIC for quicker and more secure connections

 ### HTTP Request: Headers & Body
-<i>Headers</i> are additional bits of data you can send to the web server when making requests.
+*Headers* are additional bits of data you can send to the web server when making requests.
 Common headers include:
 + Host - specifies the name of the web server the request is for (e.g. tryhackme.com)
 + User-Agent - information about the web browser the request is coming from (e.g. Mozilla/5.0)
 + Referer - indicates the URL from which the request came from (e.g. https://www.google.com/)
 + Cookie - information the web server previously asked the web browser to store (e.g. user_type=student, room=introtowebapplication, room_status=in_progress)
 + Content-Type - describes what type or format of data is in the request (e.g. application/json)

-For POST and PUT, where data is sent to the web server, data is located inside the <i>Request Body</i>.
+For POST and PUT, where data is sent to the web server, data is located inside the *Request Body*.
 The formatting of the data can take many forms.
 Some common ones include:
 + URL Encoded (i.e. application/x-www-form-urlencoded) - data is structured in key-value pairs, each separated by & (e.g. key1=value1&key2=value2); special characters are percent-encoded
 + Form Data (i.e. multipart/form-data) - allows multiple data blocks to be sent where each block is separated by a boundary string, which is defined in the header (e.g. boundary=----WebKitFormBoundary7MA4YWxkTrZu0gW)
 + JSON (i.e. application/json) - data sent using the JSON structure; formatted in pairs of name:value; multiple pairs are separated by comas and all contained within { } braces